 They will also be traveling slow when reentering the highway from

 Always be extra alert when near these areas.

-a truck's turn signals.
+a truck's turn signals:

 Due to the length of their vehicles, tractor-trailer drivers must often

 swing out to the left as the first step in making a right turn.

 average tractor-trailer is

 65' feet in length, and weighs

 Trucks have blind

 spots, or No-Zones, around the front,

 back and sides of the truck.

-A truck could even turn into you,
+A truck could even turn into you, because these No-Zones

 make it difficult for the driver to see.